Kitura/Kitura/README.md

   }
   ```

-6. Add an HTTP Server to Kitura framework and start Kitura framework.
+6. Add an HTTP server and start the Kitura framework.

   ```swift
   Kitura.addHTTPServer(onPort: 8090, with: router)